-Getting kids to prep for college during the summer is a hard sell.
+Getting teens to prep for college during the summer is a hard sell.
 But it’s worth it, considering that family schedules usually amp up once school starts again and fitting in college application tasks will only be tougher.
 For me, the most fun piece of the college application is the essay.
-Coincidentally, this is often the most daunting piece for students and the piece they actively avoid working on when they might want to be doing, well, anything else during the summer.
-With the right strategy, however, writing the college essay during the dog days of summer can actually be not completely awful.
+Coincidentally, this is often the most daunting piece for students and what they actively avoid working on when they might want to be doing anything else this summer.
+With the right strategy, writing the college essay during the dog days of summer doesn’t have to be completely awful.
 If you’re trying to motivate your high school student to put some time into their college applications before school starts, zero in on the essay and make the writing process all about them—which, after all, it is.

 Making it personal